 Water Acidity – Preventing Nutrient Lockout

 The acidity of the water is measured in pH, and has several effects.
 The acidity affects the solubility of the nutrients themselves.
 Meaning, each nutrient has a range of acidity in which it can be used by the plants.
 When the acidity levels wander out of the optimal range, the nutrients may become completely unavailable to the crops, creating what is known as “nutrient lockout”.

 Each crop and each nutrient has its own optimal level of acidity, so it is impossible to define one go-to value.
-Though the optimal range is considered to be around 5.5 to 6.5, depending on the crop.
+Though most growers consider the optimal range to be around 5.5 to 6.5, depending on the crop.

 Adjusting the pH of the solution is done using pH buffers, either acids or bases manufactured for the purpose of lowering or raising the acidity level of the hydroponic solution.
 Additionally, like any material, fertilizers have a pH level, so adjusting the acidity after adding nutrients is always a good idea.

 The optimal level of EC differs wildly among crops and depends on the composition of the solution, the temperature of both water and air, humidity, lighting and the plant’s growth stage.
-So, aside from being the most important part of a hydroponic growing solution, it is also kind of a wild card, allowing it to be adjusted to compensate for different conditions.
+So, aside from being the most important part of a hydroponic growing solution, it is also kind of a wild card.
+Growers can adjust their EC to compensate for different conditions.

-It is important to note that excess nutrient salts may accumulate in the reservoir over time.
-These salts can bond together, thus becoming unavailable for plant consumption.
-This can be best noticed through common symptoms of nutrient deficiency, such as yellowing or burning of leaves.
-In order to avoid such situations, it is recommended to periodically clean the entire system.
+It is important to note that excess nutrient salts accumulate in the reservoir over time.
+These salts can bond together, becoming unavailable for plant consumption.
+You can notice this through common symptoms of nutrient deficiency, such as yellowing or burning of leaves.
+In order to avoid such situations, growers should periodically clean the entire system.

 Algae – The Weeds of Hydroponics